The Art Of Snow, Before It Melts (10 Photos)

 🏃 6.
 The Ice Runner (Athens)

-The Runner (Dromeas) in Athens, by sculptor Costas Varotsos, is made from stacked glass sheets.
+The Runner (Dromeas) in Athens, by sculptor Costas Varotsos, is made from stacked glass sheets (see a deeper visual breakdown at Colossal).
 In normal weather it glows in sunlight.
 Under snow and frost, it looks like an ice giant in motion.
 Same sculpture, completely different emotion.

 🐈 7.
 The Climbing Cats